joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

     return correlation(u, v, w=w, centered=False)
 ```

- My initial thought is that the denominator is what is making it faster, I have no idea why but that is the only difference I see.
+ My initial thought was that the difference in performance was due to the denominator, I have no idea why but that is the only difference I see.
 My implementation is using the *norm* function from NumPy while SciPy uses two NumPy dot multiplications and the Python *sqrt* function.

-But before keep digging into where the difference is, let's simplify the correlation function by removing unnecessary checks and generalizations for my use case which will make it more readable and likely faster:
+Before diving deeper into the difference, I simplified the correlation function by removing extra checks and generalizations that weren’t needed for my use case, making it easier to read and hopefully a bit faster:

 ```python
 def cosine(u, v):